Pumawanka

 Not Included

-- Personal snacks
+- Personal expenses

-- Personal mountain equipment
+- Personal mountain equipment (Poles, footwear, rain cover).

-Begin the descent.
+Start of the return descent.

 Requirements & What to Bring